lpiot/amazon-kinesis-IoT-sensor-demo/README.md

     1. Add IAM role to access Kinesis
     2. Choose Amazon Linux AMI and use "install_AmazonLinux" script to install required software"
     3. Download code from github and configure

+## Contact
+This IoT sensor demo is developed and maintained by [AWS Professional Serivces](http://aws.amazon.com/professional-services/) Big Data Analytics Practice.
+For more details please contact schmidbe@amazon.de.

 ----